Last updated on January 13, 2021

-- Affiliate software/network: In-house custom
+- Affiliate software/network: In-house

 TubeBuddy offers an industry-leading commission rate.
 Sadly, most merchants and affiliate managers don’t understand the concept of “win-win.”
 They design programs that mostly benefit them and not publishers.
 By contrast, TubeBuddy gets it.
-Marketers can earn up to a 50 percent recurring commission.
+Marketers can earn up to a 50 percent recurring commission rate.
 That’s what I call an equal partnership and one that rewards the contributions affiliates make.

 The commission payout threshold is low.
 TubeBuddy issues payments when commissions exceed $10 and $0 for “Super Affiliates.”
 Payouts are sent to the affiliate’s PayPal account.

 Affiliates get a lifetime cookie.
-One of my biggest criticisms with some programs is that their cookie/conversion windows are too short.
+One of my biggest criticisms of some programs is that their cookie/conversion windows are too short.
 TubeBuddy’s referral period more than exceeds the 30-day industry standard and is one of a few programs to offer a cookie that doesn’t expire.
 That allows for mutually beneficial outcomes.

 There’s a full-time affiliate marketing manager.
 When a merchant has the staff to support publishers, it accelerates processes and demonstrates commitment.
 You can contact the affiliate team through the website.
-Additionally, they offer a video tour of the affiliate dashboard, a handbook for beginners, and a support forum.
+Additionally, they provide a video tour of the affiliate dashboard, a handbook for beginners, and a support forum.

 The affiliate landing page needs work.
 An affiliate landing page is supposed to be informative, but TubeBuddy misses the mark.
 Hopefully, they’ll update their sign-up page to include all the terrific aspects of their program.

 Where should TubeBuddy rank in your marketing activities?
-It should be a mid to top priority.
+It should be a mid to high priority.
 YouTube is a high-traffic site where thousands of creators go to monetize their videos.
 YouTube’s Studio application is terrific, but it lacks in many areas, such as keyword research, competitor insights, and bulk processing.
 That’s the problem third-party apps, like TubeBuddy, seek to address.

 TubeBuddy’s mission is to “make you and the rest of the YouTube Community a happier and more productive bunch.”
 It also wants to “build tools to make it easier” to succeed on YouTube.
-Most TubeBuddy users will tell you the company is fulfilling its objectives.
+Most TubeBuddy users will tell you the company is fulfilling those objectives.

 I recommend joining TubeBuddy’s affiliate program because it has excellent potential, and I’ve made money with it.
 Furthermore, it’s a Digital Fodder top 40 affiliate program.